 - 2.1 The current development planning system was established through the Planning and Compulsory Purchase Act 2004 and subsequent amendments, such as the Localism Act 2011 which introduced neighbourhood plans.
-The national approach to planning policy is explained in the new National Planning Policy Framework (NPPF 2019), Planning Practice Guidance and other documents covering specific topics such as the Marine Policy Statement and Planning Policy for Travellers Sites.
-The NPPF 2019 maintained the presumption in favour of sustainable development.
-For plan making, this means that local planning authorities should plan positively to meet the development needs of their area, and meet objectively assessed needs unless the adverse impacts of doing so would 'significantly and demonstrably outweigh the benefits', or specific policies of the NPPF indicate that development should be restricted.
+The national approach to planning policy is explained in the new National Planning Policy Framework (NPPF 2021), Planning Practice Guidance and other documents covering specific topics such as the Marine Policy Statement and Planning Policy for Travellers Sites.
+The NPPF maintained the presumption in favour of sustainable development.
+For plan making, this means that local planning authorities should plan positively to meet the development needs of their area, and meet objectively assessed needs unless the adverse impacts of doing so would significantly and demonstrably outweigh the benefits, or specific policies of the NPPF indicate that development should be restricted.
 The NPPF also contains national land use policy on matters such as the economy, town centres, transport, housing and good design.
-Policies in the NPPF are supplemented by the National Planning Practice Guidance (NPPG), an online set of guidance on implementing the policies in the NPPF. - 2.2 Section 38(6) of the Planning and Compulsory Purchase Act states that: - "... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise." - 2.3 The development plan for Ipswich will comprise various development plan documents, which will be adopted by the Borough Council as part of the Local Plan. - 2.4 The Local Development Scheme for Ipswich sets out the documents, processes and timescales involved with the Local Plan. - 2.5 The components of the Ipswich Local Plan are illustrated in Diagram 2.
-The adopted Local Plan Proposals Map will remain extant until replaced through other development plan documents (DPDs) to be prepared as part of the Ipswich Local Plan.
+Policies in the NPPF are supplemented by the National Planning Practice Guidance (NPPG), an online set of guidance on implementing the policies in the NPPF. - 2.2 Section 38(6) of the Planning and Compulsory Purchase Act states that:

+"... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise."

+- 2.3 The development plan for Ipswich will comprise various development plan documents, which will be adopted by the Borough Council as the Local Plan. - 2.4 The Local Development Scheme for Ipswich sets out the documents, processes and timescales involved with the Local Plan. - 2.5 The components of the Ipswich Local Plan are illustrated in Diagram 2.
+The adopted Local Plan Policies Map will remain extant until replaced through other development plan documents (DPDs) to be prepared as part of the Ipswich Local Plan.
+At the time of preparing the Ipswich Local Plan Review, there are no made neighbourhood plans in the Borough.